devswert/LaCrud/README.md

 ## Basic use

-Once time instaled LaCrud, you can using directly in your routes' files:
+Once installed, you can use directly in your routes' files:

 ```php
 App::singleton('LaCrud_Routes', function(){